 In the West, we have assumed that there was an “inn” in the story.
 Thus, no room in the inn.
 The word translated in the Western versions as “inn” in Luke 2:7 is the Greek word kataluma.
-But when Luke uses this word, does he really mean inn?
+But when Luke uses this word, what does he really mean?

-In the story of the Good Samaritan, the wounded man is clearly taken to a commercial establishment that provides shelter for strangers.
-However, Luke has the men arrive at a pandokheion (10:34), not a kataluma.
+In the story of the good Samaritan, the wounded man is clearly taken to a commercial establishment that provides shelter for strangers.
+However, Luke has the men arrive at a pandokheion (Luke 10:34), not a kataluma.
 Pandokheion is the common Greek word for an inn.
 Luke knows this word and uses it.
 So, if for Luke pandokheion means a commercial inn, what does he intend by the word kataluma?